 What is this machine lacking in?

 - The maximum embroidery area is 4″x4″.
 While this is large enough for many projects, it’s not going to be big enough for some dedicated embroidery enthusiasts.
 (I recommend the Brother SE1900 if you’re looking for a 5″x7″ maximum field size.
-It took me about a year until I traded in my Brother SE625 for the SE1900 and love it!
-It’s much more expensive though.)
+Or, read: What can you do with a 4×4 hoop for project ideas!)

 - You have to change the thread after every color.
 It’s not a multi-needle machine.

 - Don’t expect this machine to last as long as some of the more expensive Janome and Bernina embroidery machines out there.
-It does include a 25-year limited warranty, though, in case anything happens in the first few years you own the machine.
+It does include a 25-year limited warranty, though.

 - You have to purchase your own embroidery software if wanting to create your own designs.
 This is an added cost.

-- The maximum sewing speed isn’t as impressive as some more expensive embroidery machines.
+- The maximum stitching speed isn’t as impressive as some more expensive embroidery machines.
 Designs will thus take a little longer to complete.